Four-Decade Archive of California’s Native Plants – Superblooms

 Photographed primarily with high-resolution Fuji GX617 panoramic and 35 mm cameras, this long-term body of work records fleeting moments when the desert transforms into a living tapestry of color.
 Hills, valleys, and fault-lined basins erupt in flowers so dense they redefine the landscape itself — events that may appear only once in a generation.

 These blooms are born from an extreme land shaped by drought, episodic rains, shifting climates, and deep ecological time.
 Seeds lie dormant for decades, awaiting precise conditions.
 When they emerge, they create a phenomenon both fragile and overwhelming — a force of nature that feels as much physical as visual.
+As witnessed below.

 Early Spanish explorers described California as la tierra del fuego — a land seemingly set ablaze by fields of brilliant orange flowers stretching to the horizon.
 Nineteenth-century settlers wrote of immense wildflower pastures from San Francisco to San Diego, and communities celebrated spring with festivals honoring this natural heritage.
+Most importantly, Native Americans revered and cherished the land’s floral rebirth after winter, utilizing California’s native plants for food, medicine, clothing, and building materials.

-Disappearing Landscape
+Disappearing Landscapes

 Many of the locations documented here are increasingly threatened by development, invasive species, agriculture, and climate pressures.
 Areas once famous for vast wildflower displays — including regions now absorbed by urban expansion — exist today only in memory and photographs.